 In the Open Mind Lab (OML), you work in a small group of WUR-students (5-7 people) to prepare a Studium Generale programme.
 The starting point is a broadly defined subject.
 You work together to narrow the focus and design an inspiring and thought-provoking programme.
 This could for example take the form of a lecture series.
 As an OML-student, you participate in the entire development process of the event(s).
 From the demarcation and exploration of the theme, through the planning discussions with the speakers, to the practical organization and the moderation of the programme.

 How does OML work?

 You can sign up as a group or as an individual.
-When signing up, you can indicate which of the three suggested subjects you prefer.
-For the next OML (starting in October 2019) those are:
+When signing up, you can indicate which of the six suggested subjects you prefer.
+For the next OML (starting in February 2020) those are:

 - A topic derived from reading a book together (chosen in consultation with the Studium Generale team)

 You can also come up with a suggestion for a topic yourself.